Small Language Models Improve Giants by Rewriting Their Outputs: Experiments Results

 \subsection{Datasets and Models}

-We evaluate the LM-corrector on three text generation tasks: Grammatical Error Correction (GEC) on CoNLL-14 ~\cite{ng-etal-2014-conll}, summarization on XSum~\cite{narayan2018don}, and data-to-text on E2E NLG~\cite{novikova-etal-2017-e2e, dusek-etal-2019-semantic}.
+We evaluate \ours{} on four natural language generation tasks: grammatical error correction on CoNLL-14 ~\cite{ng-etal-2014-conll}, data-to-text generation on E2E NLG~\cite{novikova-etal-2017-e2e}, summarization on XSum~\cite{narayan2018don} and machine translation on the English to German translation task from WMT22~\cite{kocmi-etal-2022-findings}.

-In all our experiments, we use the 62B version of PaLM~\cite{palm} as our large LM except for Section~\ref{sec:size} where we vary the size of the LLM up to 540B parameters.
-We prompt PaLM with a task description and a number of demonstrations randomly selected from the respective training corpus.
-We sample \textit{k} = 4 times from PaLM with a temperature of 0.7.
+In most of our experiments, we use the 62B version of PaLM~\cite{palm} as our large LM except for Section~\ref{sec:size} where we vary the size of the LLM up to 540B parameters.
+For the machine translation task we use the 2.9B version of XGLM~\cite{lin-etal-2022-shot} as our LLM, since at the time of running this experiment, it was more easily accessible to the first author.
+We prompt the LLM with a task description and a number of demonstrations randomly selected from the respective validation set.
+We sample \textit{k} = 4 times from the LLM with a temperature of 0.7 for PaLM and employ nucleus sampling~\cite{Holtzman2020The} with $p=0.6$ and a temperature of 0.6 for XGLM.
+Additionally, we include the greedy-decoded output as a candidate since initial results showed that it improves performance.
 We use T5.1.1\footnote{\href{https://github.com/google-research/text-to-text-transfer-transformer/blob/main/released_checkpoints.md}{https://github.com/google-research/text-to-text-transfer-transformer/blob/main/released\_checkpoints.md}} base~\cite{t5} (250M parameters) as our model both for the \ours{} and the standard fine-tuning baseline.
-We train the \ours{} on the task-specific dataset with candidates sampled from the LLM.
-We also provide the greedy-decoded output as a candidate since preliminary results showed that it improves performance.
 We choose the model based on the performance on the validation set.
-The outputs of the corrector and baselines are generated via beam search with beam size 5.
+The outputs of the corrector and the T5 baseline are generated via beam search with a beam of size 5.